haapjari/repository-search-api/README.md

 ## About

 This is `glass-api`, part of my research tool, used in my thesis components.
-Note: Current Version is a rewrite of the tool.
+Current Version is a rewrite of the tool.

 OpenAPI documentation is available at `docs/openapi.yaml`